Battle of Ideas Festival Audio Archive

 CHAIRClaire Foxdirector, Academy of Ideas; panellist, BBC Radio 4's Moral Maze; author, I Find That Offensive

-Recorded at the Battle of Ideas festival 2015 on Sunday 18 October at Barbican, London.
+Recorded at the Battle of Ideas festival 2011 on Saturday 29 October at the Royal College of Art, London.

 ORIGINAL INTRODUCTION